Camera Recommendations

 Cannot Recommend

-Canon - wide range of features, designed for the
+Canon - wide range of features, models for the

 JVC - good quality, parts are reasonable and